-Under the existing state renewable portfolio standards, 17.0 percent of PJM load should have been served by Tier I and Tier II renewable and alternative energy resources in the first nine months of 2022.
+Under the existing state renewable portfolio standards, 15.5 percent of PJM load should have been served by Tier I and Tier II renewable and alternative energy resources in 2022.
 Tier I resources include landfill gas, run of river hydro, wind and solar resources.
 Tier II resources include pumped storage, large scale hydro, solid waste and waste coal resources.
-In the first nine months of 2022, 8.1 percent of PJM generation was renewable and alternative energy resources, including carbon producing and noncarbon producing Tier I and Tier II generation as shown in Table 8-20.
-If the proportion of load among states remains constant, 30.8 percent of PJM load must be served by Tier I and Tier II renewable and alternative energy resources in 2030 under currently defined RPS rules.
-Approximately 14.6 percent of PJM load should have been served by Tier I or renewable energy resources in the first nine months of 2022.
-In the first nine months of 2022, 5.8 percent of PJM generation was Tier I or renewable energy.
-The current REC production from PJM generation resources was not enough to meet the state renewable requirements for the first nine months of 2022, and
+In 2022, 8.3 percent of PJM generation was renewable and alternative energy resources, including carbon producing and noncarbon producing Tier I and Tier II generation as shown in Table 8-20.
+If the proportion of load among states remains constant, 25.6 percent of PJM load must be served by Tier I and Tier II renewable and alternative energy resources in 2030 under currently defined RPS rules.
+Approximately 13.1 percent of PJM load should have been served by Tier I or renewable energy resources in 2022.
+In 2022, 6.1 percent of PJM generation was Tier I In jurisdictions with an RPS, load serving entities must either generate power from eligible technologies identified in each jurisdiction's RPS or purchase RECs from resources classified as eligible technologies.
+Table 8-20 shows generation by jurisdiction and resource type for 2022.
+Wind generation accounted for 31,491.0 GWh of the 51,293.6 Tier I GWh, or 61.4 percent.
+As shown in Table 8-20, 69,684.4 GWh were generated by Tier I and Tier II resources, of which Tier I resources were 73.6 percent.
+Wind and solar generation (noncarbon producing) was 4.8 percent of total generation in PJM in 2022.
+Tier I generation was 6.1 percent of total generation in PJM and Tier II was 2.2 percent of total generation in PJM in 2022.
+Biofuel, landfill gas, pumped storage hydro, solid waste and waste coal (carbon producing) accounted for 19,522.2 GWh, or 28.0 percent of the total Tier I and Tier II generation.

-LSEs purchased RECs from outside the PJM footprint.
+or renewable energy.
+The current REC production from PJM generation resources was not enough to meet the state renewable requirements for the 2022, and LSEs purchased RECs from non PJM resources (e.g. behind the meter rooftop solar) and RECs from resources outside the PJM footprint (Table 8-21).
 LSEs that are unable to meet the RPS with RECs may use alternative compliance payments for unmet goals based on each state's requirements.
-If the proportion of load among states remains constant, 28.4 percent of PJM load must be served by Tier I or renewable energy resources in 2030 under defined RPS rules.
+If the proportion of load among states remains constant, 23.2 percent of PJM load must be served by Tier I or renewable energy resources in 2030 under defined RPS rules.